DeMarcus Cousins: 2010–14: All-Rookie honors and controversies

 On November 11, 2012, the league suspended Cousins for two games without pay for confronting San Antonio Spurs color commentator Sean Elliott "in a hostile manner" after he criticized Cousins for attempting to bully Tim Duncan on the court.
 Cousins was apparently informed of Elliott's remarks after the game.
 He left the locker room and waited on the court for Elliott to finish his post-game show before confronting him.
 Some criticized the suspension as overly harsh and based more on Cousins' reputation than what actually happened, while others said he needed to grow up and learn a lesson about confronting the media.
 Cousins apologized to Elliott in person before a game against the Spurs in March 2014, which Elliott said he appreciated.

 On December 22, 2012, Cousins was suspended indefinitely from the Kings, who accused him of "unprofessional behavior and conduct detrimental to the team".
 The suspension was lifted on December 24, 2012.
-The season was up-and-down for Cousins, who posted career-highs in Player Efficiency Rating, field goal percentage, and free throw percentage, but led the NBA with 16 Technical Foul infractions, was ejected several times and suspended by both the league and the Kings.
+The season was up-and-down for Cousins, who posted career-highs in Player Efficiency Rating, field goal percentage, and free throw percentage, but led the NBA with 16 technical fouls, was ejected several times and suspended by both the league and the Kings.

 On September 30, 2013, Cousins signed a reported four-year, $62 million contract extension with the Kings.
 After signing the contract, Cousins announced he would donate $1 million of his salary to the families and community of Sacramento.
 He opened the season with a 30-point, 14-rebound performance against the Denver Nuggets.